thoth-station/adviser/docs/source/pipeline.rst

 Beam is an abstract data type maintained by resolver that keeps track of pool of states that are about to be (possibly) resolved.
-This pool can have :ref:`restricted width <beam_width>` which limits number of states kept in memory and limits number of states considered during resolution.
+This pool can have :ref:`restricted width <beam_width>` which limits the number of states kept in memory and limits number of states considered during resolution.

 It's possible to request a history plot for the beam size and the highest rated stack score for introspection purposes using the ``--plot`` option or by